axllent/ssbak/README.md

 ![Build status](https://github.com/axllent/ssbak/actions/workflows/build-release.yml/badge.svg)
 ![CodeQL](https://github.com/axllent/ssbak/actions/workflows/codeql-analysis.yml/badge.svg)

 **SSBak** is a backup & restore tool for [Silverstripe](https://www.silverstripe.org) websites, written in Go.
 It backs up the assets and database, and is heavily based on (and largely compatible with) [SSPak](https://github.com/silverstripe/sspak).
-Unlike SSPak however, it does not require PHP, mysql client, tar, gzip etc to be installed as this is all handled directly within SSBak.
+Unlike SSPak however, it does not require PHP, MySQL client, tar, gzip etc to be installed as this is all handled directly within SSBak.

-It currently supports Silverstripe 3, 4 & 5.
+It currently supports Silverstripe 3, 4, 5 & 6.

 ### Why rewrite SSPak?